BIAPT/AEC-wPLI-comparison/milestones/4_Neuroimage_submission/README.md

-# Human Brain Mapping Submission_2
+# NeuroImage Submission 2021/02
-This version is very similar to the previous milestone.
-We got some new team members responsible for the code of this and wanted to keep one version as it was before.
+This version is very similar to the previous milestone, but only contains the parameters and analysis for the submission 2021.
 The previous version is a more complex version containing many parameters and possibilities for further exploration (weighted and binarized graphs, more models, more complex methods...).

 For everyone who is interested in a wide exploration of for example the comparison of weighted and binarized graphs, please refer to milestone 3.